Mangia! 12 Tasty Things to Do in Bologna Every Foodie Will Love

 When you first visit Italy, it's hard to imagine just how good the Italian food is going to be.
 No matter what part of the country you visit, even the worst food is generally really good.
 And if you want to find some of the best Italian food in Italy, head to Bologna, considered to be the gastronomic capital of Italy.
 Definitely deserving a place on your Italy bucket list.
 Plus, the food scene in Bologna is fun, a fact not lost on the Bolognese.
 They make food approachable, and seem to be enjoying it as much as the rest of us.

 Fun Foodie Things to Do in Bologna Italy

-If you love all things Italian food and wine and are thinking of building an entire vacation around Italian food, stop thinking, and do it!
+If you love all things Italian food and wine and are thinking of building an entire vacation around Italian food, stop thinking and do it!
 There are enough great restaurants, food events and attractions, culinary activities, food tastings, and food tours in Bologna and Emilia Romagna to ensure Bologna more than lives up to its nickname of La Grassa, La Rossa, e La Dotta (the Fat, the Red, and the Learned), and now is the perfect time to go.
-Here are just 12 food-inspired things to do in Bologna, Italy that every foodie will love - but we know you'll find a ton more!
+Here are just 12 gastro-inspired things to do in Bologna, Italy that every foodie will love - but we know you'll find more!

 1. Start with Pignoletto on a Bologna Wine Tour